usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

   - Case Study Development
   - Peer Evaluation
   - Final Presentations
 - The Case Study Package is assessed as a **gated Pass/Fail**, meaning learners must pass to continue.
-All phases are essential for learning and completion and pass/fail criteria are provided for each phase in the LDA playbook [link to LDA playbook]
+All phases are essential for learning and completion and pass/fail criteria are provided for each phase in the LDA playbook. [link to LDA playbook]

-#### Knowledge Checks
+### Knowledge checks

 Embedded throughout self-paced modules to help learners identify misconceptions early and practice key concepts.
 While successful completion isn't required for advancement, vendors must track participation and performance patterns to guide facilitation and support.

+---

-## Contiuous Learning Points (CLPs)
+## Continuous Learning Points (CLPs)

 Participants in the full 6-month DITAP program should be eligible to receive 80 CLPs upon successful completion of all program requirements.

 For shorter or adapted versions of the program, training providers should work with USDS to determine the appropriate CLP allocation.
 The total number of CLPs and the criteria for earning them should be clearly stated in the course materials provided to participants.

+---

 ## The Learning-Transfer Evaluation Model (LTEM) Alignment